-The SEO manages a supervisor listserv used to distribute important information regarding the FWSP throughout the year.
-If you or any faculty/staff members from your department who work with FWSP student employees would like to be added to the listserv, please .
+The SEO manages a supervisor listservs used to distribute important information regarding the FWSP throughout the year.
+If you or any faculty/staff members from your department, who work with FWSP student employees, would like to be added to the listserv for your region, please contact:

 All terminations of FWSP students must follow this protocol.

 Before terminating any student from a FWSP job, the student’s supervisor must submit a termination request in the FWSP Online System.
 Both Preparers and approvers can submit termination requests.
 Camden supervisors who need to submit a termination request– click for instructions to register for the FWSP Online System.

 To submit a termination request:

 - Vist https://fwsp.rutgers.edu

 - Click the blue “login with NetID” button and enter your NetID and password

 - Click Students on the top menu